Air India faces shut down, needs buyer before June 2020

 With government leaving the debt-ridden airline to fend for itself by refusing to inject funds any more amid its privatisation plans, the airline is "some how" keeping it afloat with 'piecemeal' arrangements, which are unlikely to sustain for long, the official said.

-As per the government, it has infused funds to the tune of Rs 30,520.21 crore in the flag carrier from financial year 2011-12 till December this year.
+As per the government, it has infused funds to the tune of Rs 30,520.21 crore in the flag carrier from the financial year 2011-12 till December this year.

 Under the turnaround plan approved by the UPA regime in 2012, the airline was to get financial assistance of Rs 30,000 crore over a 10-year period.